Home

 Schizophrenic delusions continue for much longer periods of time - for months, even years.
 In fact, they may be so persistent as to be a fixed (although false) belief.

 In contrast, bipolar delusions have a more transitory, evanescent quality.
+They are often episodic associated with an acute episode.

 In bipolar disorder, the delusions often have a wish-fulfillment dimension.
 They are more optimistic and reflect "great expectations" - albeit ill-founded and unlikely.